spriebsch/project-template/README.md

 setup-project-here
 ```

-You now have a project
+You now have a project set up and ready to go.

 If you use php-devbox, you should start php-devbox now: